Calvary-Chapel-Gridley/Calvary-Chapel-Gridley/README.md

-# Calvary-Chapel-Gridley
-A main repository to host information and documents relevant to Calvary Chapel Gridley
+# Calvary Chapel Gridley

+Welcome to Calvary Chapel of Gridleys' official Github Organization.

+This org is used for collaboration for our team-based ministries that require work to be shared across different roles.